 Health and entertainment

 Until 1800, English people didn’t have much interest in seaside localities.
-But in 1750, Doctor Richard Russell claimed that seawater was a cure for many diseases, persuading upper-class people to choose seaside locations for bathing where they might previously have visited a spa.
+But in 1750, Dr Richard Russell claimed that seawater was a cure for many diseases, persuading upper-class people to choose seaside locations for bathing where they might previously have visited a spa.

 In 1844, the first day-excursion train entered in service taking people from London to Brighton, and the one-day excursion remained the standard for most people, as few could afford the cost of a one-week holiday.
 People weren’t paid holidays until after the war.